edgedb/easy-edgedb/README.md

 `ERROR: ConstraintViolationError: All lords need 'Lord' in their name.`

-### Just a touch of DDL

-We've seen a little bit of DDL in this course but have stayed away from it because SDL is

 ## Time to practice

 1. How would you create a type called Horse with a `required property name -> str` that can only be 'Horse'?